-Applicants must ensure that the proposed technology meets all the Eligibility Requirements detailed in this section.
+Applicants must ensure that the proposed technology meets all the Eligibility Requirements.
 The RFA Administrator and the Commission will evaluate all eligible Applications with a technology-neutral approach.
-Projects must utilize a storage technology that has been commercially deployed and electrically interconnected to a transmission system, in compliance with the specific requirements set forth in this section of the RFA.
+Projects must utilize a storage technology that has been commercially deployed and electrically